numbas/editor/docs/question/reference.rst

 Rulesets
 --------

+.. admonition:: Motivation
+   If you find yourself using the same set of rules repeatedly in ``\simplify`` commands, define a new ruleset with a shorter name to save yourself some typing.

 A "ruleset" defines a list of named :doc:`simplification rules </simplification>` used to manipulate mathematical expressions.

-If you find yourself using the same set of rules repeatedly in ``\simplify`` commands, define a new ruleset with a shorter name to save yourself some typing.

 .. _preamble:

 Preamble
 --------

+.. admonition:: Motivation
-The preambles allow you to add some code which affects the entire question.
+   For those who can write JavaScript, the preamble allows you to add some code which affects the entire question.

+   Many of the use cases for the JavaScript preamble are now more appropriately implemented with features such as :ref:`custom part types <custom-part-types>` and :ref:`marking algorithms <marking-algorithm>`.
+   The preamble is still there for backwards compatibility, and for new experimental features.

+   The CSS preamble allows you to style certain portions of your question, without relying on a custom exam :ref:`theme <themes>`.

 The code written in the :guilabel:`Javascript` preamble is executed when the question is generated, just before the question's variables are calculated.
 The Javascript preamble can access the question's properties through the `question` variable.
 You can see an example of the Javascript preamble in use at https://numbas.mathcentre.ac.uk/question/2705/jsxgraph-test-preamble-version/.

 You can see what functions are available in JavaScript at `the Numbas code documentation <http://numbas.github.io/Numbas>`_.

+.. todo:
+   Update these examples to use the signalbox

 If you want to do something with the display of the question on the page, you have to wait until its HTML has been generated, using the ``onHTMLAttached`` method.
 Here's an example which hides an element in the statement with a given id::